When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 The mattress is available in two firmness levels, medium (5) and medium firm (6).
 Our side sleepers weighing at least 130 pounds preferred the latter, as did back and stomach sleepers weighing 230 pounds or less.
 This design delivers plenty of pushback to ensure little to no sinkage around the midsection for most sleepers — though some of our stomach sleepers over 230 pounds didn’t receive enough support.
 The softer model contours closely, and should provide adequate cushioning for side sleepers under 130 pounds.

 Edge support and ease of movement were two testing highlights.
-The Talalay latex is light and bouncy, responding quickly to motion and position changes.
+The Dunlop latex is dense and bouncy, responding quickly to motion and position changes.
 This may result in motion transfer, which can disrupt sleep for couples, but you shouldn’t have any trouble getting on and off the mattress.
 Another strength of this model is temperature control.
 None of our testers felt warm lying on the Hybrid Latex Mattress, and thermal mapping sensors indicate minimal heat buildup.

 What It’s Made of

 The Hybrid Latex Mattress begins with a layer of organic wool batting.
 While intended as a fire barrier, this layer also keeps the surface cool and wicks moisture away from the body.
-The comfort layer consists of solid Talalay latex, which is ventilated for added cooling.
+The comfort layer consists of solid Dunlop latex, which is ventilated for added cooling.
 Pocketed coils make up the support core, and the cover is made of organic cotton.

 The latex holds a certification from the Global Organic Latex Standard, and the wool and cotton are certified by the Global Organic Textile Standard.
 Additionally, the coils are composed of upcycled steel and encased in food-grade polypropylene fabric.
 All of these thoughtful touches should appeal to shoppers seeking a mattress with a small footprint.